KislakCenter/digital-beehive/_alpha1/alpha_0106.md

 label: Brethern in Iniquity
 location: "<a href='/digital-beehive/toc/toc1_428/'>Full Page</a>"
 issue: It is not totally clear whether "Brethren in Iniquity" should be considered a separate entry.
-We have annotated it as its own entity here.
+We have annotated it as its own topic here.
 also_in_entry:
 order: '105'
 layout: alpha_item